Note: For questions related to student housing and residence life, you may also want to view this list of FAQs

-Marietta College is non-secretarian and therefore has no religious affiliation.
+Marietta College is non-sectarian and therefore has no religious affiliation.
 There are, however, student organizations on campus devoted to different religious identities.
 In addition, there are houses of worship associated with a variety of religious traditions that can be found within easy walking distance of campus or a short drive away in the neighboring communities of Belpre, Ohio, and Williamstown and Parkersburg, West Virginia.

 I have been accepted and returned my financial aid award papers.
 When will I receive my info packet?

 Our welcome packets, with all important information for incoming students, are sent to students by the beginning of May.
-If you have not received your packed, please contact Admission.
+If you have not received your packet, please contact Admission.

 Students living in residence halls are strongly urged to have up-to-date immunizations, including the Hepatitis B and the meningococcal vaccines, as well as COVID-19.
-The College's Health Center, which is located in Suite 200 at 210 Seventh St., can refer students to the Marietta City Health Department for vaccinations.
+The College's Health & Wellness Center, which is located in Harrison Hall, can refer students to the Marietta City Health Department for vaccinations.

 There are several locations within walking distance to the campus that sell food and groceries.
-Giant Eagle, Food for Less, Speedway, and several downtown shops provide a complete food service outside the college's meal plans.
+Giant Eagle, Speedway, and several downtown shops provide a complete food service outside of the College's meal plans.
 You can also use declining balance to purchase food in Gilman Express, Izzy's, and the Chlapaty Café.

 Like most urban areas, Marietta's drinking and dining options range from fast food to five-star.
-Your best bet is to explore the city (and nearby Parkersburg, WV) and discover for yourself.
+Your best bet is to explore the city (and nearby Parkersburg, West Virginia) and discover for yourself.
 The Marietta Visitors Bureau has a dining guide that can be found at mariettaohio.org/dine/.